Ayman Nofal: Gaza war

 By 2023, Nofal was a member of the Al-Qassam Brigades's General Military Council.
 In this role, he also directed its relations with other militant organizations via the Palestinian Joint Operations Room.
 During the Gaza war, Nofal was a commander of the Central Gaza Brigade.

 On 17 October 2023, a statement from Hamas confirmed his death in an airstrike.
 According to the IDF, on 17 October, he was killed in an airstrike.
-Sources from the Israeli military said that in order to kill Nofal the military knowingly authorized a strike that they knew would kill approximately 300 other people.
+An unnamed source from the Israeli military said that in order to kill Nofal the military knowingly authorized a strike that they knew would kill approximately 300 other people.
 Four multi-story apartment buildings were destroyed in the strike.
-Only 70 bodies were recovered from the site on the first day, but locals in Gaza continued digging through the ruble of the building for 5 days, and believed some bodies remind under the ruble months later in April 2024.
+Only 70 bodies were recovered from the site on the first day, but locals in Gaza continued digging through the rubble of the building for 5 days, and believed some bodies remained under the rubble months later in April 2024.

 After his death, the U.S. Department of the Treasury's Office of Foreign Assets Control (OFAC) designated Nofal a Specially Designated Global Terrorist for his role on Hamas's General Military Council and as its commander of military relations.